 As mentioned above, Central London has a huge array of museums and art galleries.
 The most famous museums are located in Kensington and include the Natural History Museum and Science Museum, which are both popular with kids and adults alike.
 The British Museum is set in Central London’s intellectual and academic area of Bloomsbury and is renowned for its comprehensive collection of antiquities.
 Right in the heart of Central London in Covent Garden, you can find The London Transport Museum, which covers all aspects of transport in the UK’s capital.
 The museum is a Central London interior designer’s dream come true, set in an iron and glass Grade II-listed flower market building.
 The National Gallery in Trafalgar Square holds some of the finest art collections in the world by international names such as Monet, Picasso and Rembrandt.
 Tate Britain holds the largest collection of British art in the world and Tate Modern shows contemporary art in a stunning building on the South Bank.

 Central London is one of the best places on the planet to find international cuisine and upmarket eateries.
 Gordon Ramsay’s two-Michelin-star restaurant Petrus leads the way in modern French cuisine, followed by Michelin-starred Indian restaurant Amaya, and the swanky, multi-level space Kouzou which specialises in Japanese food.
 Traditional Scottish fare can be found in Boisdale of Belgravia, which also offers meals accompanied by live jazz and an upstairs cigar bar.
 Celebrity chef Heston Blumenthal offers something a little more experimental at the Mandarin Oriental – a 2-Michelin star menu inspired by 15th and 16th-century dishes.
 The Orange Public House and Hotel in Pimlico is one of the best for tasty gastro pub meals.
 Those who love shopping and dining will love the Central London interior designers’ paradise of Harrods with its chic restaurants and nearby Harvey Nichols elegant Fifth Floor restaurant.
+There is a direct rail connection through Central London with Harpenden, Hertfordshire, in case you are tired of glamorous London life and want to spend a few days in the countryside.

 Central London is an understandably popular place to live.
 There are countless opportunities for rest and relaxation, as well as job opportunities and a vibrant cultural life.
 Unlike many other modern cities, London has plenty of large open spaces for families and Hyde Park and adjoining Kensington Gardens together comprise one of the city’s largest and most attractive open spaces.
 The other Royal Parks of Central London include St James’s Park and Green Park which are close to Buckingham Palace and the large open space of Regent’s Park which is ideal for sports activities.
 There are a number of high-quality schools of all denominations and suitable for various ages and genders such as St Benedict’s School, Westminster School and Eaton Square School among hundreds of others.
 London has always attracted notable people and celebrities; more recent famous residents have included Gwyneth Paltrow, Tim Burton and Helena Bonham Carter whose homes have probably had some inspirational work done by Central London interior designers.